bonkzero404/Go-StarterKit-Project/README.md

 ```

-Then create a database in MySQL or PostgreSQL with the appropriate name in the configuration file above.
+After you create the configuration file, create a database in MySQL or PostgreSQL with the appropriate name in the configuration file above.

 Run the command in the root directory